-Media: Solid concrete cast-encasing various found clear, cast glass lids.
+Media: Solid concrete cast-encasing and cast glass lids.

 Made during lockdown.
-A long held couple of cast glass lids, found over time in charity shops locally, combined with one found in a cupboard at the cottage at Ever Garden are sealed and permanently encased in a solid mix of sand and cement.
+Cast-glass lids, one of which was found in a cupboard at the cottage at Ever Garden, are sealed and permanently encased in a solid mix of sand and cement.
 The round forms that held the liquid concrete pour were everyday studio mixing buckets.

 The glassware in use here, a relic of domestic, essentially female home-making, are from times when decorative cast glass was mass-produced as an affordable alternative to cut glass.

-The title refers both to the material entrapment and the circumstances of its making.
+The title refers both to the material entrapment and the restricted circumstances of its making.